seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **CORDELIA**
 Unhappy that I am, I cannot heave
 My heart into my mouth: I love your majesty
 According to my bond; nor more nor less.
 You have begot me, bred me, loved me: I
 Return those duties back as are right fit,
-Obey you, love you, and most honour you.
+Obey you, love you, and most honor you.
 Why have my sisters husbands, if they say
 They love you all?
 Haply, when I shall wed,
 That lord whose hand must take my plight shall carry